datastax/csharp-driver/Cassandra/README.rst

   - Configurable retry policy.
 A retry policy can be set to define a precise comportment to adopt on query execution exceptions (timeouts, unavailable).
     This avoids having to litter client code with retry related code.
+  - Performance counters which lets to monitor performance of the driver and Cassandra.

 Prerequisite
 ------------